ether/ep_email_notifications/README.md

 # TODO
 * Clean up all code
-* Stop it emailing me if I'm already on the pad

 # FUTURE VERSIONS TODO
 * v2 - Get the modified contents from the API HTML diff and append that to the Email and make the email from the server HTML not plain text